postmanlabs/galaxy-workshop/part3-Liftoff.md

 We can also run a collection in Newman from a Postman account—in order to do that we need the collection ID, which we can get using the Postman API.

-## 3. Use Postman API
+## 4. Use Postman API

 Let's use Postman to call the Postman API so that we can get a collection ID to run via Newman.
+The Postman API provides access to your Postman account data, including collections.
+You can access it like any other API—it also has a Postman collection to make calling it inside Postman straightforward.

 * Import the "Postman" collection into the Postman app from the API Network.
 * Retrieve your Postman API key.
 Toggle to __Browse__ mode using the switch at the bottom of the Postman app.
 Select __Integrations__ and navigate to the web dashboard.